Robotic Mowers 101

 Because robotic mowers don’t have gas tanks to fill or oil to change, they require low maintenance.

-Aside from cleaning grass clippings from the body (always turn off your mower before cleaning it), the most important maintenance task you’ll have to take care of is changing the blades every one to two months due to the frequent mowing schedule.
+Aside from cleaning grass clippings from the body (always turn off your mower before cleaning it), the most important maintenance task you’ll have to take care of is changing the blades every one to two months, or after every 500 hours of use, due to the frequent mowing schedule.

 Depending on the model, changing the blades can be as easy as unscrewing the old blades from the drum and fastening the new blades in place.
 Follow the instructions in your mower’s user manual for changing the blades.